fastqe/PyVCF3/README.rst

 A VCFv4.0 and 4.1 parser for Python.

+## Note about the fork
+Official PyVCF repository is no longer maintained and do not accept any pull request.
+This fork is for python 3 only and has been published on pyPI as PyVCF3.

 Online version of PyVCF documentation is available at http://pyvcf.rtfd.org/

 The intent of this module is to mimic the ``csv`` module in the Python stdlib,